-Pursuant to our valuation policy, we have engaged an independent valuation firm, CBRE, Inc., or CBRE, to prepare (a) initial reports of the Combined Property Value associated with each Ground Lease in our portfolio and (b) periodic updates of such reports, which we use, in part, to determine our estimated Value Bank.
+Pursuant to our valuation policy, we have engaged an independent valuation firm, CBRE, Inc., or CBRE, to prepare (a) initial reports of the Combined Property Value associated with each Ground Lease in our portfolio and (b) periodic updates of such reports, which we use, in part, to determine a current estimate of the unrealized capital appreciation in our owned residual portfolio.
 CBRE has extensive experience in conducting appraisals and valuations on real properties and each of the valuation reports was prepared by personnel who are members of the Appraisal Institute and have the Member of Appraisal Institute, or MAI, designation.
-Each valuation report is prepared utilizing recognized industry standards prescribed by the Uniform Standards of Professional Appraisal Practices.
+Each valuation report is prepared utilizing recognized industry standards prescribed by the Uniform Standards of Professional Appraisal

-Certain Ground Leases may be included in our estimated Value Bank for which independent valuation reports have not yet been furnished.
+Certain Ground Leases may be included in our estimate of unrealized capital appreciation for which independent valuation reports have not yet been furnished.
 For a newly-acquired Ground Lease, until CBRE's initial report relating to such Ground Lease property has been furnished, such property may be included in the Combined Property Value based on management's internal valuation estimate.
 In addition, for a Ground Lease transaction in which we have made a commitment to purchase the Ground Lease in the future upon completion of construction, the property associated with such Ground Lease forward commitment may be included in the Combined Property Value based on management's internal estimate of the total cost of acquisition, development and construction of the land, buildings and improvements relating to such property.